Pixlox/Tweify/README.md

 # Tweify for macOS
 A simple goal tracking app made in SwiftUI to help you reach your goals faster.

-Inspired by the now taken down Reify; a near drop in replacement, with all features and more.
+Inspired by the now taken down Reify; a near drop in replacement, with all the bells and whistles and _more_.